dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 state of the control stack in a paused application thread, allowing you to examine local variables and arguments in each stack frame.

-You can also use the debugger’s interaction pane to interact with a paused application thread.
+You can also use the debugger's interaction pane to interact with a paused application thread.
 Simply enter Dylan code at a prompt, and the code is executed in the context of the paused thread.